JayashreeNarayan/JayashreeNarayan.github.io/_pages/about.md

 News
 ----
-- I will be joining FU Berlin as an MSCA scholar for my PhD!
-I will be working with Prof. Cecilia Clementi in building Machine Learning models to better model Quantum dots! -- Apr 2025
+- Apr 2025: I will be joining FU Berlin as an MSCA scholar for my PhD!
+I will be working with Prof. Cecilia Clementi in building Machine Learning models to better model Quantum dots!
-- I finally made this website!
-I've been putting it off for so long. -- Jun 2025
+- Jun 2024: I finally made this website!
+I've been putting it off for so long.